chhuang-one/sqxclib/doc/SqArray.md

 ## Data members

-SqArray is small and simple.
-It can be used directly in the stack memory.
+SqArray is small, simple, and can be used directly in the stack memory.
 It appears to have only 2 members, but in fact the other members are hidden in front of the array.

 SqArray Structure Definition: